 - The camp is self-catering, so bring your own food, water, and firewood.

-- Check-in is at Nossob, I highly recommend you sleep here the night before your arrival to Bitterpan.
+- Check-in is at Nossob, I highly recommend you sleep here the night prior to your arrival at Bitterpan.

-- No fuel, so fill up when you check-in at Nossob.
+- There is no fuel station, so fill up when you check-in at Nossob.

 - Power is supplied by solar and gas, so no conventional plug points.